How to Approach a Manufacturer with Your Idea

 presenting your idea to your contract manufacturer

-After generating your idea and conducting market research, the next step is Choosing your Manufacturer and beginning the process of bringing your product to market.
-Deciding whether to manufacture domestically or overseas and making sure to extensively research potential manufacturers and is integral to the process.
+After developing your idea and conducting market research, the next step is Choosing your Manufacturer and beginning the process of bringing your product to market.
+Deciding whether to manufacture domestically or overseas and making sure to extensively research potential manufacturers is integral to the process.

-Some OEMs meet with Product Engineering firms prior to manufacturers; Fieldtex is proud to have its own internal Engineering and Design Department to simplify the process as much as possible.
+Some start-ups hire a Product design and Engineering firm prior to manufacturers; Fieldtex is proud to have its own internal Engineering and Design Department to simplify the process as much as possible.

 When approaching a manufacturer, its important to be prepared, professional, clear, and concise; this could mean less alterations and sampling rounds, ultimately leading to your product hitting the market sooner.

-Having questions prepared for the formal meeting and a brief but informative business plan will show initiative and business-mindedness.
+Having questions prepared for the first conference call and a brief but informative business plan will show Focus and potential to a new partner.

 Common Questions to ask a Manufacturer: